kevinyamauchi/open-image-data/README.md

 ## Usage

+### Viewing the book

+If you would like to view the rendered book, do so here: https://kevinyamauchi.github.io/open-image-data/intro.html

 ### Building the book

 If you'd like to develop and/or build the Open Image Data Handbook book, you should: